 When you rent a car, your rental agreement is a contract that requires you to return the car in the same condition it was in when you rented it.
 If the car gets damaged while it's rented to you, the rental agency can look to you to make good on the loss.
 This is true even if the damage results from someone else's negligence or another cause beyond your control, like an act of vandalism.

 The best way to prevent a rental car mishap from turning into a financial disaster is to protect yourself with the right types of insurance coverage.
-Before you rent a car, here's what you need to know:
+We'll tell you how to protect yourself with the right kinds of insurance coverage.

 If you haven't done so recently, you should review your personal auto policy with your insurance agent to find out what insurance you've got, and what your policy limits are.
 Be sure to ask about protection for temporary or rented vehicles.
 Your auto policy probably extends some or all of your coverage to a rental car.
 If your policy doesn't include this coverage, ask your agent about adding it.